UBIDECO/parseltongue/README.md

 *expressions*.

 Declarations have a form of `decl name: params`, followed by a body starting the newline with an increased indent, and lasting until the indentation is omitted.
-The parameters and the body of a declaration may be empty.
+The parameters or the body of a declaration may be empty, however at least one of the must be present; if parameters are omitted, the ending double-colon must be omitted as well (i.e. `decl name:` with just body is invalid, since the body will be treated as parameters).

 Declaration verb, name, and colon `:` symbol must be always put on the same line.
-If the last non-whitespace symbol in a declaration line is comma (`,`), than it is assumed that the next non-empty line contains the continuation of the declaration parameters, no matter the indentation (indentation is omitted).
+If the last non-whitespace symbol in a declaration line is a unicode punctuation (except quotation marks or a closing bracket), then it is assumed that the next non-empty line contains the continuation of the declaration parameters, no matter the indentation (indentation is omitted).
 Also, parser takes into account the use of brackets and quotes, and keep parsing lines as parameters as long as all brackets and quote counters are down to zero.
 Thus, parameters may span multiple lines, as long as each one of them is terminated with a comma, or there are non-closed brackets or quotes.

 Parseltongue parser recognizes the following types of brackets: